Editorial Policy and Procedure

 Authorship and Contributorship

 All persons designated as authors should qualify for authorship according to the COPE criteria.
 Each author should have participated sufficiently in the work to take public responsibility for the content.
 Authorship credit should only be based on substantial contributions to: i) conception and design, or analysis and interpretation of data, and to ii) drafting the article or revising it critically for important intellectual content; and on iii) final approval of the version to be published; and iv) agreement to be accountable for all aspects of the work.
 Participation solely in the acquisition of funding or the collection of data does not justify authorship.
 General supervision of the research group is not sufficient for authorship.
 Authors should provide a brief description of their individual contributions.
 Those who do not meet all four criteria should not be listed as authors, but they should be acknowledged.
 Those whose contributions do not justify authorship may be acknowledged individually or together as a group under a single heading.
-Authors can find detailed information on the Publisher's web site.
+Authors can find detailed information on the Publisher's website.

 Changes in Authorship

 If authors request removal or addition of an author after manuscript submission or during the peer-review process or at article acceptance, the journal editors should receive a letter clearly explaining the reason for the change.
-Authors are also requested to sign and send to the Editors a statement of agreement for the requested change from all listed authors and from the author to be removed or added.
+Authors are also requested to sign and send to the Editors a statement of agreement for the requested change from all listed authors and the author to be removed or added.
 No changes to the Authors or Corresponding Author can be made after publication of the article, either as an “Advance Online Article” or in the regular issue.
 Instead, a corrigendum may be considered by the journal editor.

 Protection of Human Subjects and Animals in Research